jaclyn-k/bios-611-project/README.md

 docker build . -t nychousing
 ```

-2. Initialize an Rstudio session by visitng the terminal and running this code:
+2. Initialize an Rstudio session by visiting the terminal and running this code:

 ```
 docker run -e PASSWORD=yourpassword \